New Jersey Route 21: Route description

 As Route 21 crosses into Clifton, Passaic County, it passes under NJ Transit's Main Line and comes to an interchange with Route 3.
-North of this point, the freeway comes to a northbound exit and southbound entrance for southbound County Route 624 (River Road), passing through residential neighborhoods, and enters Passaic.
-In Passaic, Route 21 interchanges with County Route 608 (Brook Avenue), County Route 614 (Van Houten Avenue), and County Route 624.
-The route features an interchange with County Route 624 (River Drive) and County Route 601 (Main Avenue) and meets State Street at a partial interchange with a northbound exit and southbound entrance.
+North of this point, the freeway comes to a northbound exit and southbound entrance for southbound River Road (CR 624), passing through residential neighborhoods, and enters Passaic.
+In Passaic, Route 21 interchanges with Brook Avenue (CR 608), Van Houten Avenue (CR 614), and River Drive (CR 624).
+The route features an interchange with River Drive (CR 624) and Main Avenue (CR 601) and meets State Street at a partial interchange with a northbound exit and southbound entrance.
 This interchange provides access to the Union Avenue Bridge over the Passaic.
 Route 21 heads farther to the west of the Passaic River, passing through industrial and residential areas of Passaic.
-The freeway comes to an interchange that provides access to County Route 619 (Market Street), Dayton Avenue, and Monroe Street.
+The freeway briefly enters Wallington and comes to an interchange that provides access to Market Street (CR 619), Dayton Avenue, and Monroe Street.
 Route 21 continues to the north and resumes along the west bank of the Passaic River, narrowing to four lanes and crossing back into Clifton.
 Upon entering Clifton, the route comes to an interchange with Ackerman Avenue.
-The freeway heads to the northwest, passing by a park and featuring a southbound exit and northbound entrance for Lexington Avenue before ending at an interchange with U.S. Route 46.
+The freeway heads to the northwest, passing by a park and featuring a southbound exit and northbound entrance for Lexington Avenue before ending at an interchange with US 46.